zab3355/dubstepvisualizer/README.md

 # dubstepvisualizer
-I was tasked in my Javascript class (IGME 330 - Rich Media Web App Development) to create a Audio Visualizer in Javscript.
-This Audio Visualizer is able to change colors, shape, frequencies, distort music using delay and analyzer nodes, and more!
-I made this audio visualizer unique due to it focusing on color changing, curves, and dubstep type music to keep consistency with the theme.
+Created a Audio Visualizer in JavaScript.
+This has the ability to dynamically change colors, shape, frequencies, and distort music using delay/analyzer nodes.
+The user has the ability to customize tracks, the canvas API (waveform or frequency), display options, display modes, color sliders, curve effects, and default effects.

+The user is able to choose form 3 songs, Breaking up my Bones by Vinyl Theatre, Running Out by Astrid S & Matoma, and Tongues by Joywave.
+The canvas API is able to create lines, Bezier and cubic curves, circles, rectangles, and a gradient.
+I used various context state variables to do this such as adding rgba values with a makecolor function and individually adding rgba values, fillstyles and strokestyles.

+No jQuery was used, no JS libraries, used “use strict”;, and used no global variables.
+For the course I was taking we had to separate functions, follow appropriate naming conventions.
+Commented each function explaining what it does as well as essential commands including for loops and specific effects.